top of page

 The bright dots and spacings within the arena floor are not randomly placed; they are evenly spaced apart with a clear pattern.

 Reminder: Spacings and spacing sand lines do not have a definitive visible marker.
 Spacings and spacing sand lines are the exact middle point between two bright dots and two bright dotted sand lines.
-Some times the spacing line may be a pebble line or a faded dot line.
+Sometimes the spacing line may be a pebble line or a faded dot line.

 Learn more about spacings and the arena grid by visiting Chapter 5 - Arena Grid: